LobotomyWeekend/p5.synth/README.md

 # p5.synth

-A stupid little synthesizer project to teach me some JavaScript
+A digital synthesizer project using the JavaScript library "p5.js".

+The aim of this project is simply to improve my ability to create simple tools, objects, etc. in JavaScript.
+Therefore the synthesizer itself is not of great interest - but I hope that it will show some of the skills I wil learn.